 Miscellaneous operating system interfaces (os

-) module provides a portable way of using operating system dependent functionality.
+provides a portable way of using operating system dependent

 import os